 During the design phase of this project, a BIM Execution Plan was implemented and a managed workspace was incorporated in ProjectWise.
 These plans allowed all disciplines working on this project to create plan sheets that looked similar despite being created in different locations; there was a total of 5,000 plan sheets.
 The utilization of MicroStation clash detection tools was also used for this project.
 These tools enabled project teams to mitigate 5,000 potential clashes between new and existing facilities.
 Because of the detection tools, countless hours were saved for both the design team and contractor.
 Lead drafting meetings were held weekly in order to solve any inconsistencies found in regards to project standards.
 The schedule for this project was extremely tight.
 Taking the tight schedule into account along with the combination of a large number of moving parts made for some difficulty in design.
 In order to alleviate the difficulties, the PK Electrical team participated in a lot of coordination amongst all disciplines working on this project.
 As time went on the project became smoother because of the efforts from the team.

 PK Electrical employees believe that because of this project there is increased comfortability and preparedness for working on projects of similar nature as well as other large roadway projects.
 Current NDOT projects are being performed with more ease.
 Comfortability and familiarity with the other teams working on this project have also increased.

 This project is anticipated to be complete in Summer 2019.
 Check out the Project NEON website for more information on updated timelines as well as alternate routes and road closures.

 PK Electrical, Inc. is an electrical engineering firm located in Reno, NV and Denver, CO.
-For more information about our Reno and Denver electrical engineering offices, or if you are interested in learning more about PK Electrical and their contributions to other projects, check out our website.
+For more information about our Reno and Denver electrical engineering company, or if you are interested in learning more about our electrical engineers and electrical design consultants and their contributions to other projects, check out our website.